saleel/blog/content/blog/email-wallet/index.md

 Email Wallet requires a Relayer to listen to emails from the user (IMAP) and generate the proof of email.
 This is not something a 4337 bundler can do.

-A design where Relayer generates the proof and calls the 4337 Bundler with `UserOp` can be done (with [some hacks](https://saleel.xyz/blog/zk-account-abstraction/) to overcome 4337 storage restrictions), but this doesn't offer a lot of advantages. *One advantage would be ensuring simulated transactions also pass during execution - though chances of this happening otherwise are also very low.*
+A design where Relayer generates the proof and calls the 4337 Bundler with `UserOp` can be done (with [some hacks](https://saleel.xyz/blog/zk-account-abstraction/) to overcome 4337 storage restrictions), but this doesn't offer a lot of advantages. *One advantage would be ensuring simulated transactions also pass during execution, though chances of this happening otherwise are also very low.*

 Nonetheless, a 4337 account for Email Wallet can be explored in the future if the ecosystem offers a lot of value.